lakshya-roonwal/skillfolio/README.md

 ## Getting Started

-To get started with the Resume Creator, follow these steps:
+To get started with the Skillfolio, follow these steps:

 ### Prerequisites